Jiasong Fang, Ph.D.

 Dr. Fang’s teaching emphasizes: (1) innovation in course contents and curriculum development; and (2) academic stimulation through problem-solving and critical thinking.
 He teaches courses in general chemistry, hydrogeology, oceanography, and special topics related to students’ research.

 Dr. Fang integrates research, teaching, student advising and professional and community services in his scholarship.
 His research is interdisciplinary and includes both laboratory and field studies that integrate earth science and microbiological science to generate both fundamental and applied results in biogeochemistry, geomicrobiology, and marine science.
-His current research is focusing on the following three areas: (1) coastal wetland ecosystem changes resulted from climate change and human land use; (2) lipid biochemistry and carbon and hydrogen isotope biogeochemistry of deep-sea piezophilic bacteria; and (3) the role of deep-sea piezophilic bacteria in the global ocean carbon cycle.
+His current research is focusing on the following three areas: (1) coastal wetland ecosystem changes resulted from climate change and human land use; (2) piezophilic bacteria and the global ocean carbon cycle; and (3) high-pressure geomicrobiology and biogeochemistry of the deep ocean and the deep biosphere.
+Projects funded: